 American.
 Non-Continuous Verb

-Joe is an American citizen. - Joe is
+Joe is an American citizen.

 being very American.
 Normal Verb

-Joe is behaving like a stereotypical American. - Joe is
+Joe is behaving like a stereotypical American.

 being very rude.
 Normal Verb

 Joe is behaving very rudely.
-Usually he is not rude. - Joe is
+Usually he is not rude.

 being very formal.
 Normal Verb